Why do I teach American grammar to grownups? To business professionals?

 Well, first of all, no. We didn’t all learn it in school, and there are several reasons for that.
-Yes, the teachers tried, but there’s a huge difference between teaching and learning.
+Yes, the teachers tried, but there’s a huge difference between being taught and actually learning.

-In eighth grade most of us probably did not care about school at all.
-How could we have known then that we’d grow up to care about the stuff teachers taught us?
-We were 13 or 14, our hormones were raging, and we were likely much more interested in the cute boy or girl next to us to listen to any lessons given by anyone over 25.
+And in eighth grade most of us were 13 or 14, our hormones were raging, and we were likely much more interested in the cute boy or girl next to us than learning any lessons given by anyone over 25.

 Am I right?

-And third, American grammar is different from English grammar.
-We have some rules, some spelling, and some usage differences that are just part of our system.
+And fourth, American grammar is different from other variations of English grammar.
+We have some punctuation rules (especially those concerning the use of quotation marks) and some spelling (humor or humour, realize or realise) and usage differences that are just part of our way of speaking or writing.

-I teach American grammar and usage so my clients will look and sound as smart as they are.
+I teach American grammar and usage rules, so writers will look and sound as smart as they are.
 It’s that simple.

 How can I help you?